 Periodic inventory system is usually used by companies that buy and sell a wide variety of inexpensive products.

-A disadvantage of periodic inventory system is that overages and shortages of inventory is buried in cost of goods sold because no accounting record is available against which to compare physical count of inventory.
+A disadvantage of periodic inventory system is that overages and shortages of inventory are buried in cost of goods sold because no accounting record is available against which to compare physical count of inventory.